 Will I receive payment for taking part in research?
 This is dependent on the research trial.
 Some trials will reimburse volunteers for their time, but it is dependent on the nature of the trial.
 Reasonable travel expenses are usually offered to ensure that volunteering does not leave you out of pocket.

 Is it safe?
 Large numbers of people take part in thousands of clinical research studies each year in the UK.
-The of the institution undertaking the research, must approve the trial before it can be started.
+The research ethics committee of the institution undertaking the research, must approve the trial before it can be started.
 Each study must be designed to keep risk to a minimum.

 Can I claim back travel expenses?
 Often you will be able to claim back travel expenses.
 You should confirm this with the researcher before starting the trial.